-- the likely consequences of any decision in the long term; - the interests of the company's employees; - the need to foster the company's business relationships with suppliers, clients and others; - the impact of the company's operations on the community and the environment; - the desirability of the company maintaining a reputation for high standards of business conduct; and - the need to act fairly as between members of the company.
+- the impact of the company's operations on the community and the environment; - the desirability of the company maintaining a reputation for high standards of business conduct; and - the need to act fairly as between members of the company.

 The directors also have considered the views and interests of a wider set of stakeholders, including the company's regulators, the Government and non-governmental organisations, employees, clients and suppliers.
 Considering this broad range of interest is an important part of the way the Board makes decisions.
 The Board must also give consideration to the legitimate interests held by the stakeholders.
 In that regard, the Board takes a forward looking perspective, anticipating changes in business conditions.